 Malhotra is not alone in his assessment that unprocessed saturated fat protects our bodies and our brains against illness.
 Neurologist Dr. David Perlmutter, author of Grain Brain, said the high-fat, low-carb ketogenic diet prevents — and in some instances reverses — Alzheimer's disease and ADHD.

-"Carbs are devastating for the brain," Dr. Perlmutter told me.
+"Carbs are devastating for the brain," Dr. Perlmutter told Examiner.
 "Even slight elevations in blood sugar have been shown to increase the risk of Alzheimer’s disease."

 Dr. Jeff Volek, author of The Art and Science of Low-Carbohydrate Living, said the high-fat ketogenic diet reverses type 2 diabetes and prevents heart disease.
 "Carbohydrate restriction is the proverbial ‘silver bullet’ for managing insulin resistance, metabolic syndrome, and type 2 diabetes," Dr. Volek told me.

-"I tell my patients not to fear the fat," said Dr. Westman, author of A New Atkins for a New You.
+"I tell my patients not to fear the fat," said Dr. Westman, author of Keto Clarity.
 "Eat lots of fat.
 There's no problem with fat.
 In fact, saturated fat, the fat that we've been taught not to eat, raises your good cholesterol best of all the foods you can eat."